pfraze/ssb-kvdb/README.md

 Shared values use the [multi-value register CRDT](https://github.com/pfraze/crdt_notes#multi-value-register-mv-register).
 They're a little more complex to work with, so avoid shared values unless you know you need them.

-Shared values must be explicitly created with a `post()` call, which specifies the authors.
+Shared values must be explicitly created with a `post()` call, which specifies the owners.

 **Example usage for shared values:**